 Survival and growth rate (weight gain) during the spawning season of fish maturing as grilse compared to immature fish are shown in Table 7.
-Because of a rather heavy tag loss during the actual period survival of mature fish is given in per cent surviving compared to immature fish, assuming that tag loss was the same for mature and immature fishes.
+Because of a rather heavy tag loss during the actual period, survival of mature fish is given in per cent surviving compared to immature fish, assuming that tag loss was the same for mature and immature fishes.
 All females were stripped for eggs.
-It can be seen in the table that survival of females after spawning (stripping) is about the same as of immature fish while there is somewhat higher death rate of males.
-However, weight gain of females is less than the half compared to immature fishes, while it is still lower for The individual data also showed that there was great males. variation especially for the males, probably reflecting the observation that some mature fish start to eat soon after spawning, while others start again later or not at all.
-Of the grilse 68,4% were found to mature again the next spawning season.
-This figure was practically the same for both sexes.
+The table shows that survival of females after spawning (stripping) is about the same as of immature fish while there is somewhat higher death rate of males.
+However, weight gain of females is less than the half compared to immature fishes, while it is still lower for males.
+The individual data also showed that there was great variation especially for the males, probably reflecting the observation that some mature fish start to eat soon after spawning while others start